JInghfut/Chroma-Key/README.md

 background footage or a static image to be inserted into the scene.
 The chroma keying technique is commonly used in video production and post-production.
-This technique is also referred to as color keying, colour-separation overlay (CSO; primarily by the BBC\[3\]), or by various terms for specific color-related variants such as green screen, and blue screen -- chroma keying can be done with backgrounds of any color that are uniform and distinct, but green and blue backgrounds are more commonly used because they differ most distinctly in hue from most human skin colors.
+This technique is also referred to as color keying, colour-separation overlay (CSO; primarily by the BBC), or by various terms for specific color-related variants such as green screen, and blue screen -- chroma keying can be done with backgrounds of any color that are uniform and distinct, but green and blue backgrounds are more commonly used because they differ most distinctly in hue from most human skin colors.
 No part of the subject being filmed or photographed may duplicate the color used as the backing.

 ![Green Screen Chroma Keying[]{label="fig:1"}](CK.jpg)